joe-crick/UpAndRunningWithCanJS/I_Introduction.md

 - Routing

 ###Models
-Models manage the data of an application.
-A model notifies the elements associated with it when its state has changed.
+Models provide an interface for getting data from a server.
 In CanJS this is the can.Model object. can.Model handles all of your CRUD operations (Create, Read, Update, and Delete).
 They can also provide validation for your data, as well---serving as a single source for handling your data acquisition, and managing its integrity.

 ###Views
-Views request information from the model, and use the data it provides to generate visual output that's meaningful to a user---in our case HTML.
+Views define the UI of the application.
 In CanJS, views are created using:

-1. View Templates,
+1. A Template
 2. The can.view object

-The view template can be plain HTML, or it can utilize a template library to provide it with more functionality.
-Most of the time, your views will work with a template library.
+The template can be plain HTML, or it can utilize a template library to provide it with more functionality.
 CanJs supports several JS template libraries, including:

 - Stache
 - Mustache